liquid-collective/liquid-collective-protocol/natspec/AllowlistV1.md

 error MismatchedAlloweeAndStatusCount()
 ```

-The provided accounts and permissions list have different lengthg
+The provided accounts and permissions list have different lengths